0-wiz-0/rust-envsys/README.md

 This is example code how to get environmental sensor data on NetBSD using the [envsys(4)](https://man.netbsd.org/envsys.4) framework.

+Examples of the output of this program are in the [examples](examples) directory.

 If you want to deserialize the data yourself, the NetBSD kernel returns a plist in XML format (including a terminating zero byte, since it's a C string).
 The format looks like this: